 1960 Cassius Clay Hemmets Journal RC #23

 This card came out 7 years before Cassius Clay changed his name to Muhammad Ali.
 It’s the premier rookie card of the man widely considered to be the GOAT.

-The 1960 Hemmets Journal set is more trading card-esque than a true trading card, at least in terms of appearance.
+The 1960 Helmets Journal set is more trading card-esque than a true trading card, at least in terms of appearance.
 Its size is smaller than the typical trading card.